Here's how to vote Monday in Ottawa's municipal election | CBC News

 Here's how to vote Monday in Ottawa's municipal election

-Ottawa residents will elect their new mayor, council and school board trustees on Monday.
+Ottawa residents will elect their new mayor, city council and school board trustees on Monday.

-Eligible voters can cast a ballot for their preferred candidate for each position at their assigned voting place from 10 a.m to 8 p.m..
+Eligible voters can cast a ballot for their preferred candidates at their assigned voting place from 10 a.m to 8 p.m.
 Long-term care and retirement homes may have reduced hours.

 Advance voting for this year's municipal election saw a marked increase in turnout over 2018 numbers and an expert says overall turnout could be about 20 per cent higher than the city's last election.

-CBC has put together this guide for how to vote on Oct.
+CBC has put together this guide on how to vote on Oct.
 24.

 Am I on the voters' list?

-Anyone who is a resident of Ottawa, is a Canadian citizen, is at least 18 years old, and is not prohibited from voting by law is eligible to vote in Monday's election.
+Anyone who is a resident of Ottawa, is a Canadian citizen, is at least 18 years old and is not prohibited from voting by law is eligible to vote.

-Ottawa's elections office sent voter notification letters late last month to residents who are on the voters' list.
+Ottawa's elections office sent voter notification letters late last month to residents on the voters' list.

 Those who are not on the list can complete an application to "add or amend my information on the voters' list" at their voting place.